Class WApplication

 • addAutoJavaScript

-public void addAutoJavaScript(String javascript)
+public void addAutoJavaScript(java.lang.String javascript)

 Adds JavaScript statements that should be run continuously.